Walter Diener (1935 - 2020) - Obituary

-Walter R. Diener, 85, of Easley, husband of the late, Judith "Judy" Rae Fielding Diener, passed away Wednesday, October 21, 2020.
+EASLEY — Walter R. Diener, 85, of Easley, husband of the late Judith "Judy" Rae Fielding Diener, passed away Wednesday, Oct.
+21, 2020.

-Born in Toledo, OH, Walter was a son of the late Edward Diener and the late Margaret Diener.
-He was very active in church whether it was Grace Lutheran Church in Toledo, OH, where he was a life-long member or Mountain Springs Baptist Church in Piedmont, where he most recently attended.
+Born in Toledo, Ohio, Walter was a son of the late Edward Diener and the late Margaret Diener.
+He was very active in church whether it was Grace Lutheran Church in Toledo, Ohio, where he was a life-long member or Mountain Springs Baptist Church in Piedmont, where he most recently attended.
 Walter proudly served his country with the United States National Guard.

 He was survived by a son, Kurt (Crystal); a daughter, Karen (Jay); five grandchildren, Lesley, Jonah, Lexi, Sydney, and McKenna; two great-grandchildren; and a brother, George.